 How much do they cost?

-The event offers tickets at $15 each for general admission.
+The event offers tickets for general admission.
 There are also chances for Calcutta wagering and auctions are held between races.

 What else should I know?